ethanblake4/flutter_eval/README.md

 can also specify a placeholder widget to display when loading from the cache via the _loading_ parameter.

-For a more sophisticated example of code push, see [examples/code_push_app](https://github.com/ethanblake4/flutter_eval/tree/master/examples/code_push_app) and its subfolder [hot_update](https://github.com/ethanblake4/flutter_eval/tree/master/examples/code_push_app/hot_update).
+For a complete example of code push, see [examples/code_push_app](https://github.com/ethanblake4/flutter_eval/tree/master/examples/code_push_app) and its subfolder [hot_update](https://github.com/ethanblake4/flutter_eval/tree/master/examples/code_push_app/hot_update).